Genshii8/skyhold.gg/pages-markdown/protection/What's New - Protection Warriors in BfA.md

 <h3>15 - <a href="http://bfa.wowhead.com/spell=202603/into-the-fray" rel="spell=202603" data-wh-icon-size="small">Into the Fray</a> / <a href="http://bfa.wowhead.com/spell=275334/punish" rel="spell=275334" data-wh-icon-size="small">Punish</a> / <a href="http://bfa.wowhead.com/spell=202168/impending-victory" rel="spell=202168" data-wh-icon-size="small">Impending Victory</a></h3>

 - [Into the Fray](http://bfa.wowhead.com/spell=202603/into-the-fray) is now useful in *many* more situations compared to Live.
-It counts allies as well, making it very easy to keep up the buff at full or close to full stacks.
+It counts allies as well, making it much easier to keep up the buff at full or close to full stacks.
   <br>
   <br>
 - [Punish](http://bfa.wowhead.com/spell=275334/punish) is also a fairly good talent.
 It's essentially a permanent 3% DR on single-target (you'd also be able to keep 100% uptime on 2-3 targets with good procs).
 The debuff is applied to the enemy, not you.
 In other words, when you [Shield Slam](http://bfa.wowhead.com/spell=23922/shield-slam) an enemy, that enemy deals 3% less damage to you for 9 seconds.